zainajamal481/dm-shorts-blocker/PROJECT_STRUCTURE.md

 # Project Structure Overview

-This document provides an overview of the complete project structure for YouTube Shorts Blocker, including all the files and directories that have been set up for a professional open source project.
+This document provides an overview of the complete project structure for Shorts Blocker, including all the files and directories that have been set up for a professional open source project.

 ## 📁 Root Directory